 In several parts of Africa, the prevalence of sickle cell trait (heterozygosity) is as high as 30 percent.

-This disease can make life more difficult, particularly for a child, who will need to deal with delayed sexual maturity and stunted growth.
+This chronic disease can make life more difficult, particularly for a child, who will need to deal with delayed sexual maturity and stunted growth.